Some links in this post may be affiliate links

 Calathea bachemiana (Goeppertia bachemiana) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
 Dividing the plant at this time hastens establishment as it is in the active growth phase.

-Calathea bachemiana (Goeppertia bachemiana) growing problems include leaf drop, yellow leaves, plant death, brown leaf tips, pests and diseases among others.
-Keep reading for more on these problems, their remedies and solutions.
+Calathea bachemiana (Goeppertia bachemiana) problems are drooping leaves, plant dying, brown leaf tips & edges, curled leaves, pests and diseases among others.
+Keep reading for more on these problems and their remedies.

-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other moist areas in the home.
+Dry air: To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier, group the plants together or grow the plant in a terrarium.

 Check out these 10 Causes of Calathea Drooping Leaves and How to Revive It

-Calathea bachemiana washed out leaves are due to exposure of the plant to hot direct sunlight as it grows best in medium indirect light.
+Calathea bachemiana washed out leaves are due to exposure of the plant to hot direct sunlight.
 Move the plant to a more shaded spot or instal a light curtain to protect it from direct sunlight to prevent its eventual death.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.